armin-pfaeffle/sass-autocompile/README.md

 *__Default__: false*

-#### ONLY FOR MAC OS: Path to 'node-sass' command
+#### Path to 'node-sass' command
-This option is ONLY FOR MAC OS!
+This option is especially for Mac OS and Linux systems like Ubuntu.
 If *sass-autocompile* can not find `node-sass` command you can set this path to where `node-sass` command is placed, so the absolute path can be used.
 Only use this option when Atom throws the error "command not found".
 *__Default__: '/usr/local/bin'*